bucs110SPRING23/portfolio-allieamp/ch06/midterm/README.md

 # CS110 Midterm Exam

 ## SHORT DESCRIPTION *(1 or 2 sentences describing your program)*
-The program uses Turtle to draw a dopamine molecule with black carbons, red oxeygen, blue nitrogen and grey hydrogen.
+The program uses Turtle to draw a dopamine molecule with black carbons, red oxygen, blue nitrogen and grey hydrogen.
 There is a seperate function to calculate the internal angle of the bonds.

 ## KNOWN BUGS AND INCOMPLETE PARTS *(list any known bugs or non-working parts)*
 Nope